AlirezaRoshanzamir/continuous-delivery-course/10-automated-acceptance-testing/presentation.md

 ## Why Is Automated Acceptance Testing Essential?
 There has always been a great deal of controversy around automated acceptance tests.

-Project managers and customers often think they are too expensive to create and maintain—which indeed, when done badly, they are.
+Project managers and customers often think they are too expensive to create and maintain-which indeed, when done badly, they are.

 Many developers believe that unit test suites created through test-driven development are enough to protect against regressions.